fairtracks/fairtracks.net/content/markdown/index/intro/index-07-community.md

 - researchers/data analysts
 - ...and other interested parties

-All the available genomic track (meta)data at the fingertips of the researchers and bioinformaticians.
+Together we can mobilize the power of genomic tracks!